pitivi/pitivi/docs/design/2008_design/2008_Architectural_Redesign/High-level_Design.md

 -   **Producer**(s) which are generally the contents we're using (Ex:
     Timeline, File, Network Stream, WebCam, DV VCR, ...)
 -   **Consumer**(s) which convert/process/display streams from the
-    Producers (Ex: Encoding to File, Ouputting to Screen/Speakers, Streaming, recording to DV VCR, ...)
+    Producers (Ex: Encoding to File, Outputting to Screen/Speakers, Streaming, recording to DV VCR, ...)
 -   **Action**(s) which represent meaningful usage of the various producers and consumers (Ex: Record from Webcam, (Pre)View timeline,